groupdocs-signature-cloud/groupdocs-signature-cloud-php/README.md

 [GroupDocs.Signature Cloud SDK for PHP](https://products.groupdocs.cloud/signature/php) wraps GroupDocs.Signature RESTful API so you may integrate Document Signing features in your own apps with zero initial cost.

-GroupDocs.Signature Cloud API allows the developers to create, remove, verify and search different types of signature objects in a number of different formats including Word documents, Excel speradsheets, PowerPoint presentations, PDF, OpenDocument formats & images.
+GroupDocs.Signature Cloud API allows the developers to create, remove, verify and search different types of signature objects in a number of different formats including Word documents, Excel spreadsheets, PowerPoint presentations, PDF, OpenDocument formats & images.

 ## Manage Digital Signatures in the Cloud